"Ads by Goooooogle" links provided by Google.com, which has sole control over all advertising content it displays on this site.

 Procedure pResetFindReplace ()

-// Only one of these 4 Match commands can be active at any one time:
+// Only one Match* command can be active at any one time:

 // MatchExtendSelection()